-An Actor represents someone who goes on an Airkit Journey.
+An Actor represents someone who is in the mist of a Session.
 Put another way, any individual who goes through an application flow is represented by an Actor.

-While the fundamental definition of an Actor is straightforward, the concept of an Actor has deep implications regarding what sort of interactions are allowed to fall under the umbrella of a single Journey.
-Without a way to recognize the users embarking on Journeys, there would be no way to communicate with them across multiple channels.
-Identifying the Actor is what allows Airkit to support omni-channel Journeys.
+While the fundamental definition of an Actor is straightforward, the concept of an Actor has deep implications regarding what sort of interactions are allowed to fall under the umbrella of a single Session.
+Without a way to recognize the users embarking on Sessions, there would be no way to communicate with them across multiple channels.
+Identifying the Actor is what allows Airkit to support omni-channel Sessions.